rfong/rflog/_posts/2021-10-26-r61-trackpoint-pt2.md

 I'll make a lasercutter file for this in the future when I'm less hosed.

+### Notes on trackpoint placement

+I did this a bit hastily because I was impatient to get it working and I knew I was going to redo the acrylic covers in a darker or more opaque color soon anyways.
+My current placement is ok but is not the most ergonomic.

+I would recommend aligning the trackpoint more with the home row.
+See `manna-harbour`'s and `jorne`'s [build photos](https://github.com/manna-harbour/crkbd/issues/1) for examples of better placement.

+You may also consider flipping it to face to the right so that it is closer to your hand, although I decided to make mine face left because I didn't want to have the solder joints on the exposed side.

 # 4. Assemble and enjoy!

 <img src="{{site.baseurl}}/assets/images/r61_assembly/assemble.jpg"/>